lue-bird/elm-language-server-rs/README.md

 - when showing module documentation inline actual info for `@docs` members (these are not super easy to parse but would be useful, only if I have time and there is interest)
 - show all module exposes when hovering `(..)` (only if I have time and there is interest)
 - support when the `elm.json` changes (only if I have time and there is interest)
+- It is possible that an elm module belongs to multiple projects when source directory paths overlap between projects.
+This throws a wrench in pretty much all existing code (likely internal document source desync and a more limited lsp feature range in one of the containing projects).
+This situation is, I assume, fixable by special-casing their storage and handling but it would require a _lot_ of work
 - your idea 👀

 ## TODO